dgkf/OpticsSandbox/README.md

 ### Running Locally
 1. Clone the repository
-2. Open a terminal and navigate to the cloned directory.
+2. Open a terminal and navigate to the cloned directory
 3. Run ```python OpticsSandboxLocalDemo.py```

 ### Development Notes